guneetm/guneetm/README.md

-## Hi there,I'm Guneet 👋
+## Hi,I'm Guneet 👋

--Computer Science Student at unversity of leicester -Passionate about software development,AI and creating cool projects
+Computer Science Student passionate about software development,AI and creating cool projects

 ## Goals for this protfolio
 - Practice Git and web development skills
-- Build a professional online presence
+- Build a website

 <!--